-Investigational drug or placebo supplies for Visit 2, 3, 4, 5, 6 and 7 will be packaged in boxes as outlined in Table 3.
-Open-label Foradil Aerolizer supplies will be packaged in boxes as outlined in Table 3.
-Open-label Ventolin HFA supplies will be provided as bulk MDI in boxes as outlined in Table 3.
+Investigational drug or placebo supplies for Visit 2, 4, and 6 will be packaged in boxes as outlined in Table 3.
+Open-label Atrovent HFA and Ventolin HFA supplies will be provided in boxes as outlined in Table 3.
 Box configuration is subject to change as a result of packaging constraints.

-Table 3.
-Description of Boxes
+Table 3.Description of Boxes